Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 > A Power BI Sales Analytics project focused on transforming transactional sales data into meaningful business insights using **MySQL, Power Query, DAX and Power BI**.

 This project is based on the **AtliQ Hardware Sales Insights learning case study**.
-I used the learning material to understand the business problem, dataset and overall analytics workflow, and independently implemented the **data exploration, SQL analysis, data cleaning, data modeling, DAX measures, dashboard design and presentation**.
+I used the learning material to understand the business problem, dataset and overall analytics workflow, while independently implementing the **data exploration, SQL analysis, data cleaning, data modeling, DAX measures, dashboard design and presentation**.

-The project follows an end-to-end analytics workflow:

-**Business Problem → Planning → Data Discovery → SQL Analysis → Data Cleaning & ETL → Data Modeling → DAX → Power BI Dashboard → Business Insights**
+> **Transparency:** The original AtliQ Hardware business case and learning material are not my original creation.
+This repository represents my own practical implementation and portfolio presentation based on publicly available learning resources.

+---

+## 🛠️ Tools Used

+**MySQL • MySQL Workbench • Power Query • DAX • Power BI • GitHub**

 ---